 The Roost Podcast: Listen now to our Extended Offseason Interview Series

 The obvious role in combination with all that Rice has to offer helped ease Lieppert ‘s decision.
 Restrictions put in place alongside the coronavirus outbreak prevented him from taking any kind of visit to South Main during his recruitment process.
 Instead, he built and grew a relationship with head coach Scott Pera and the staff virtually.

 Despite the unusual circumstances, Lieppert said Rice offered two important things: “high-level basketball and academics”.
 In person meetings or not, that wasn’t something he was going to pass up.

 Lieppert will be eligible to play immediately.
-As long as he can bring his sharpshooting ability from Arizona to Texas, he should be a key component in the Owls’ rotation next season and beyond.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+As long as he can bring his sharpshooting ability from Arizona to Texas, he should be a key component in the Owls’ rotation next season and beyond.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - BREAKING: Rice Football delays start of 2020 season

 - College Football and COVID-19: Early August Roundup